-MESSAGE MEANING ACTION EXPECTS RELATIONAL OR COMMA Either a comma or a relational operator is expected in this context.
-Check code, correct by including comma or relational operator (=, <>,<,<=,>,>=) as appropriate.
-EXPECTS SYMBOL No symbol where a symbol, such as an identifier, is expected.
-Check code, include symbol.
+MESSAGE MEANING ACTION EXPECTS SYMBOL No symbol where a symbol, such as an identifier. is expected.
+Check code. include symbol.
 EXPECTS UNDEFINED BOUNDS An array declaration of this type requires an asterisk ().
-Check declaration, include EXPECTS VARIABLE Only a variable is allowed in this context.
+Check declaration. include EXPECTS VARIABLE Only a variable is allowed in this context.
 Check code, correct.
-FILENAME TOO LONG Filename is greater than 8 characters.
-Check your code and shorten name.
-ILLEGAL ADDRESS MODE The specified address mode is not legal in this context.
-Address mode relative to DB, Q, S, or PB must be changed.
-ILLEGAL ADDRESS STORE An attempt has been made to store into a non-existent pointer; for example: @PTR(1):=0.
-Change to @PTR:=n or PTR(1):=n ILLEGAL ASSEMBLE STATEMENT An error occurred in an ASSEMBLE statement.
-Check the statement; correct specification: correct.
+FILENAME TOO LONG Filename is greater than 8 characters Check your code and shorten name ILLEGAL ADDRESS MODE The specified address mode is not legal in this context Address mode relative to DB, Q, S, or PB must be changed.
+ILLEGAL ADDRESS STORE An attempt has been made to store into a non-existent pointer; for example: (a PTR(1): =0 Change to @ PTR:=n or PTR(1) =n ILLEGAL ASSEMBLE STATEMENT An error occurred in an ASSEMBLE statement Check the statement: correct ILLEGAL ATTRIBUTE Attribute inconsistent with identifier; e.g., LONG LABEL.
+Check the specification: correct ILLEGAL BOUNDS SPECIFICATIONS The bounds for this array declaration are invalid Check that bounds are , (a or integer constant.
+ILLEGAL CLASS Symbol class (POINTER.
+ARRAY, etc.) incorrect in context.
+Check the symbol: correct the symbol class.
+ILLEGAL CONSTANT This symbol is not a valid constant.
+Check the constant, enter a valid constant.
+ILLEGAL DYNAMIC BOUNDS The dynamic bounds must be either an integer formal param- eter or a global integer.
+Correct as indicated.
+ILLEGAL EXTERNAL VARIABLE An error occurred in an exter- nal variable declaration or in its use.
+Check the declaration and also the procedure where it is used, correct.
+ILLEGAL FORMAL PARAMETER The attributes specified for this formal parameter are not valid.
+Check the parameter: correct.
+ILLEGAL GLOBAL EXTERNAL VARIABLE An error has occurred in a global or an external variable declaration.
+Check declarations: correct.